Unraveling the Controversy: Who Really Invented Email?

 Ray Tomlinson is generally credited with the invention of email in 1971 for ARPANET, which later led to the creation of the internet.

-Based on Shiva Ayyadurai’s registration of an email application for copyright in 1982 and the subsequent publication by Time Magazine in 2011, it appears that he is responsible for inventing email.
+Based on Shiva Ayyadurai’s registration of an email application for copyright in 1982 and the subsequent publication by Time Magazine in 2011, he appears responsible for inventing email.

 Who is the father of email?